A small helicopter improving Mexican public safety

 Oculus Airborne Sensoring flies the HEF 32 UAV in Mexico to improve public safety.
 It is a perfect tool in counter-crime applications, like tracking down illegal arms transports or drug trafficking vehicles.
 To provide additional services in several regions, Oculus also set up local after-sales offices throughout the region.

-“With infrared (IR) sensors our clients are even able to fly their missions during night time.
-Another advantage is that the UAV can be operated in very different weather conditions, so it can be used almost any time.
+“With infrared (IR) sensors our clients are able to fly their missions during night time.
+Another advantage is that the UAV can be operated in all kinds of weather conditions, so it can fly at any time of the day.
 We are fully convinced that other clients will use the HEF 32 UAV for border patrols to prevent trafficking of people and smuggling of drugs, which is a great problem in Mexico.

-We see other possibilities in the commercial and maritime sectors as well, such as inspection of pipelines and to locate tuna fish on board of large fishing vessels” Sebastian Zepeda García, CEO of Oculus Airborne Sensoring says.
+We see other possibilities in the commercial and maritime sectors as well.
+For example the inspection of pipelines or locating tuna fish from on board large fishing vessels” Sebastian Zepeda García, CEO of Oculus Airborne Sensoring says.

 Sebastian Zepeda García | CEO & Co-founder Oculus Airborne Sensoring, Mexico